CadQuery/cadquery/doc/cqgi.rst

        model = cqgi.parse(user_script)

-       //a dictionary of InputParameter objects
+       # a dictionary of InputParameter objects
        parameters = model.metadata.parameters

 The key of the dictionary is a string , and the value is a :py:class:`cadquery.cqgi.InputParameter` object